10 Best Dividend ETFs to Buy Now

 To summarize these points, ETFs work like index mutual funds but they often have lower expenses, which can potentially increase long-term returns, and they are easy to buy.

-ETF Taxation and Best Account Types to Buy and Hold Dividend ETFs
+ETF Taxation and Best Account Types for Dividend ETFs

 One of the biggest benefits of ETFs comes as a result of the low turnover, as mentioned in the bullet points above.
 Low turnover means that there is very little buying and selling of the underlying holdings during any given year.
 And when a fund has low turnover, taxes are generally lower because the low relative selling of underlying holdings means less capital gains passed on to the ETF shareholder.